CCA Master’s Students Program

 Students currently enrolled in professional and post-professional master’s programs—Master of Architecture, Master of Landscape Architecture, Master of Environmental Design, or Master of Urban Design— in Canada are eligible to apply, regardless of citizenship.

-Selected candidates are expected to participate in a three-month residency at the CCA during the summer, for which they will receive a stipend of CAN $7,500 to cover travel, housing, and living expenses while in Montréal.
+Selected candidates are expected to participate in a one-month residency at the Jardins de Métis (1st to 30 June) and two-month residency at CCA (1st July to 31 August), for which they will receive a stipend of CAN $7,500 to cover travel, housing, and living expenses while in Montréal and Grand-Métis.
 The award is non-renewable.

 Application